altdesktop/playerbm/README.md

 playerbm --list-bookmarks
 ```

 To resume playback from the last bookmark that was saved, use the `--resume` flag.
-This will open the last saved url with the default media player using `xdg-open` (usually provided by the package `xdg-utils`).
+This will open the last saved url in a player that is playing the file or open a new player with the default media player using `xdg-open` (usually provided by the package `xdg-utils`).
 You can pass a `FILE` to the `--resume` flag to resume playing from the last bookmark for a particular file.
 For some help on setting a default media player, see [this Gist](https://gist.github.com/acrisci/b264c4b8e7f93a21c13065d9282dfa4a).

 ```
 # Resume playing the last opened bookmark